lookingreg/documentation/developer/technical/guides/project/step-2-create-triggers.md

 More information about the types of values can be found [here](../../trigger-values-types.md).

-The last but the most important part is to describe the core of our trieger - `pipeline`.
-Pipeline consists of a list of nodes and a pointer to which node is the output node.
+The last but most important part is to describe the core of our trigger - the `pipeline`.
+The pipeline consists of a list of nodes and a pointer to which node is the output node.
 All nodes are described in blocks.
 There are many different blocks for different tasks.
 You can find the list of basic blocks [here](../../blocks/basic-blocks.md).

 Let's look at a simple example.
 Suppose we want to create a trigger that will output some random number from 0 to 100 every 10 minutes.
 We'll need two blocks for this: